-The normal minimum period of study is three years full-time or six years part-time.
+The normal minimum period of study is three years full-time or six years part-time (assuming study on a half-time basis).

-The normal maximum period of study is four years full-time or seven years part-time.
+The normal maximum period of study is four years full-time or eight years part-time (assuming study on a half-time basis).